eLiebman/kanye/README.md

 Here's a simple app that fetches and displays Kanye West Quotes from the **kanye.rest** api.
 Users can refresh the list, 'like' and display their favorite quotes, and sort quotes by length, ascending or descending.

 ## Running the App Locally
-To run the app locally, clone or download the repo from https://github.com/elgincheese/kanye.git
+To run the app locally, you'll need `node` and `npm`installed.
+Clone or download the repo from https://github.com/elgincheese/kanye.git

 Navigate to the root directory, **kanye-master**